-17. Your data suggests 50% increase in traffic last month, it’s source was semalt
+17. Your data suggests 50% increase in traffic last month, it was spam

-Semalt is a source of referral spam, it’s not real traffic at all and there are hundreds of other referral spam sources that will corrupt your data unless you deploy filters against them.
+There are hundreds of referral spam sources that will corrupt your data unless you deploy filters against them.
 It’s a problem for everyone until Google resolves it.
 You can apply filters within Analytics to remove this from your statistics, methodology varies, below is probably the most comprehensive solution I have found.

 18. I can’t see any entries in the Annotation tool within Google Analytics

 I’m amazed how many don’t utilise this simple feature within Google Analytics.
 Please become familiar with it and start to make entries, this can range from website changes, algorithm updates, promotions, optimisation notes.
 Keeping a record of these occurrences helps immensely when reconciling the analytical data.